 Floodplain modification is permitted when necessary to relieve a clear and present or reasonably foreseeable threat to human life from flooding or erosion of existing occupied structures or public rights of way and private property.
 This shall include the stabilization of eroding creek banks where existing structures are threatened or where there is a recognizable threat to public recreation and safety.
 The applicant shall perform an environmental assessment of alternatives to determine the least environmentally damaging feasible alternative.
 These projects shall improve floodplain and riparian zone function using stream restoration techniques that limit the use of hard armor except as needed at key erosive locations.
 The project shall retain the natural stable creek plan, profile, and dimension with natural function, to the greatest extent practicable, using the following techniques: graded slopes with soil retention blankets; vegetated mechanically stabilized earth; native riparian vegetation; natural materials such as native limestone (instead of gabions or concrete); toe wood; and constructed riffles that double as grade control where required for vertical channel stability.
-These projects do not need to comply with the restoration or mitigation ratios outlined in Sections 1.7.5 and 1.7.6.
+These projects do not need to comply with the vegetative stabilization requirements of 1.4.0 (Erosion and Sedimentation Control Criteria).

-B. Provides a Significant, Demonstrable Environmental Benefit expected post-project condition after the restoration is complete (see Section 1.7.4) will be evaluated by staff from the Watershed Protection Department.
-Channel modifications will only be allowed where it can be demonstrated that the stream restoration will provide a significant environmental benefit to the floodplain health.
+B. Provides a Significant, Demonstrable Environmental Benefit

+The applicant may propose modification to the floodplain, including the channel, to restore a significantly degraded stream system.
+If modification to the channel is being proposed, a Zone 3 functional assessment of floodplain health both for the existing condition of the system as well as the expected post-project condition after the restoration is complete (see Section 1.7.4) will be evaluated by staff from the Watershed Protection Department.
+Channel modifications will only be allowed where it can be demonstrated that the stream restoration will provide a significant environmental benefit to floodplain health.
 If modification is not being proposed to the channel, then a Zone 1 and/or Zone 2 functional assessment of floodplain health would be used to evaluate both the existing condition of the system as well as the expected condition after the project is complete.
 Because these modifications are designed as restoration projects, these projects do not need to comply with the restoration or mitigation ratios outlined in Sections 1.7.5 and 1.7.6.
+Any disturbed areas will need to comply with the vegetative stabilization requirements of 1.4.0 (Erosion and Sedimentation Control Criteria).